llealgt/Reinforcement-Learning/policy_based_methods/p2_continuous-control/README.md

 ### Solving the Environment

-Note that your project submission need only solve one of the two versions of the environment.

-#### Option 1: Solve the First Version

-The task is episodic, and in order to solve the environment,  your agent must get an average score of +30 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment,  the agent must get an average score of +30 over 100 consecutive episodes.
+I trained the agent to get a score of +35.

-#### Option 2: Solve the Second Version

-The barrier for solving the second version of the environment is slightly different, to take into account the presence of many agents.
-In particular, your agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
-Specifically,
-- After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
-This yields 20 (potentially different) scores.
-We then take the average of these 20 scores.
-- This yields an **average score** for each episode (where the average is over all 20 agents).

-The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

 ### Getting Started